LemesoftNostalgic/sprint-o-matic/README.md

 4. matplotlib.path
 5. argparse, pickle (only with command-line usage)

+Later on there migh be also an Android version.
 If anyone is interested in debugging the Android build, be my guest.
-The current attempt of a buildozer script dobuildozer.sh is also at the root folder of this repository.
+The current attempt of a buildozer script dobuildozer.sh is at the root folder of this repository.
+It currently stops at the following error: src_c/_sdl2/sdl2.c:211:12: fatal error: 'longintrepr.h' file not found.

 ## Usage